slevithan/regex/README.md

 `
 ```

+See the next section on definition groups for another way to do this.

 > [!NOTE]
 > Subroutines are based on the feature in PCRE and Perl.
 PCRE allows several syntax options including `\g<name>`, whereas Perl uses `(?&name)`.
 Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences that make its subroutines not always act as independent subpatterns.